ayyu/amq-encode/help.md

 They add some amount of silence to the beginning and end of the file, so your audio will be slightly out of sync with the video if they were originally synced properly in your editing software.

+Once you've finished editing your clean, export it as some other format.
+WAV works fine.
-You can of course still use MP3/FLAC for your sources (as long as they are of acceptable quality).
+You can of course still use MP3/FLAC for your sources to be edited (as long as they are of acceptable quality).

 ### Audio quality